WSULib/digitalcollections/README.md

-# WSU Digital Collections, v2
+# Digital Collections

-Based on the [Slim PHP framework](http://www.slimframework.com/), specifically the [Slim-Skeleton template](https://github.com/slimphp/Slim-Skeleton)
+This framework is the primary display for the WSULS Digital Collections Platform.
+It uses the [Slim PHP framework](http://www.slimframework.com/), specifically the [Slim-Skeleton template](https://github.com/slimphp/Slim-Skeleton), written in PHP.
+This search and display interface communicates with Digital Collections infrastructure through our custom API: See [APIRequest class](../src/Services/APIRequest.php) for more info on this process.

 ## Installation

-Run custom script to install composer and dependencies:
+Run the following custom script to install composer and dependencies:

     ./provision.sh